tmobile/magentaA11y/_checklist-web/html.md

       content is accessible in landscape or portrait orientation

 settings:
-  zoom/pinch: |
+  zoom: |
-    text can resize up to 200% without losing information
+    Text can be zoomed to 200% and the page can be zoomed to 400% without a loss of content or two-dimensional scrolling
 ---
 ## Developer notes